Ferries to Sardinia

 Tirrenia

-Ferry Civitavecchia – Porto Torres Ferry from Rome, Italy to Sardinia 5 times a week
+Ferry Civitavecchia – Porto Torres Ferry from Rome, Italy to Sardinia up to 5 times a week

 Grimaldi Lines